KevDev67/Movie-WatchList/README.md

 # Movie WishList
-Simple Full Stack movie watchlist app that lets you create, search, update, and delete movies while uploading custom movie covers.
+Simple Full Stack movie wishlist app that lets you create, search, update, and delete movies while uploading custom movie covers.

 I know the end goal of everything is not perfect, nor is this a demonstration of peak "engineering".
 This is my timeline as I continue to get better at programming.
 Until AI replaces me.